CompBiochBiophLab/Toolsold/README.md

 # Machine learning

- This is a hot topic in out field, and knowing the basics to start uisng it is always interessitng+
+ This is a hot topic in out field, and knowing the basics to start uisng it is always interessitng

 https://www.youtube.com/watch?v=YIdL6sJSoGE&list=PLsSUJubNtkrCESp-eEiWayFa3vQ2VN3kK